tf-encrypted/rfcs/tensorflow-federated/tensorflow-federated.md

 ## Design Proposal

-This design introduces server executors similar to the built-in `FederatedExecutor` but implementing encrypted versions of the supported intrinsic functions such as `tff.federated_secure_sum`, `tff.federated_sum`, and `tff.federated_mean`.
+This design introduces server executors similar to the built-in `FederatingExecutor` but implementing encrypted versions of the supported intrinsic functions such as `tff.federated_secure_sum`, `tff.federated_sum`, and `tff.federated_mean`.
 In the former case the specific secure aggregation protocol remains opaque from the perspective of the TFF glue language, and in the latter cases it remains opaque that secure aggregation is even used at all.

 ```python
 # import integration module from TFE